-The oats are stored in huge storage silos and we move them to our smaller day silos as we require them in the mill.
+The oats are stored in huge storage silos outside the mill, and we move them to our smaller day silos as we require them.

 We use automatic packaging lines to fill, weigh and seal each pack, which are then packed into cardboard boxes for delivery to your local store.

 Our healthy and wholesome porridge oats and oatmeal are enjoyed by healthy eaters the length and breadth of Scotland and beyond.
 A top quality Scottish product from field to mill to table.